 Currently, developing 3D pipeline GIS (Geographical Information System) with 3D data interoperability is not only highly required by pipeline industry but also essential for building 3D SDI (Spatial Data Infrastructure).
 This project proposes a novel approach to develop a new 3D GIS Web Services framework and components that is suitable for 3D Pipeline GIS and 3D SDI.

 Increasing global energy demand coupled with efforts to reduce our carbon emission has pushed for improved energy efficiency in many areas.
 One area in need of improvement is residential and commercial buildings.
 Specifically, the demand-side energy management of commercial buildings can be improved significantly with improved control.
 With the addition of on-site renewable energy generation such as Photo-Voltaic and energy storage, a large commercial building can be optimally controlled to provide reliable, stable power while maintaining minimal wasted energy.

-This proposal builds on 4 years of research in the award winning HEAT (Heat Energy Assessment Technologies) project.
+This proposal builds on 5 years of research in the award winning HEAT (Heat Energy Assessment Technologies) project.
 Every year, billions of GJ of wasted heat leave millions of buildings in thousands of cities world-wide.
 In an effort to support urban energy efficiency, this research proposes four novel image post-processing techniques to improve/verify the geometry, radiometry and the processing of large volumes of high-resolution airborne thermal infrared (TIR) imagery.
-Results are expected to enable more accurate urban waste heat mapping and refined waste heat metrics.
+Results are expected to enable faster and more accurate urban waste heat mapping and refined waste heat metrics.